 The emphasis is on practical approaches and tools that can be applied directly to help determine the areas for improvement and integration, steps that need to be taken, and how progress can be measured.

 On the course you will learn about a variety of tools for:

 - Mapping complex supply chains to understand the key factors influencing performance in areas such as responsiveness, cost, agility and innovation.

 - Identifying the major gaps in your supply chain capability with particular emphasis on business processes, systems, skills and attitudes.

 - Creating capability transformation initiatives in areas such as supply network design, digital production processes, collaborative e-sourcing, customer-connected e-commerce.

 - Instilling cross-functional and cross-organisation alignment, improving levels of end-to-end integration, transparency and agility.

 - Cover latest digital trends, value drivers and adoption patterns and consider the impact of digitalisation and Big Data in driving improvements.

-- Get insight into some of the latest approaches to supply chain improvements that could be applied to your organisation
+- Get insight into some of the latest approaches to supply chain transformation that could be applied to your organisation.

 Who should attend?